samfoo/spite-game/spite.md

 If a joker hand is played during a trick (except when leading):

-- When the direction is higher, joker hands are the highest ranked hands and can only be beaten by higher jokers.
+- When the [game direction](#game-direction) is higher, joker hands can beat any non-joker hands, and can only be beaten by higher joker hands.
 - When the direction is lower, joker hands reset the ranking in play such that any valid hand that follows the trick's arity may be played on top of it.